 The Siberian Tiger possesses a reddish yellow coat that is lined with black stripes.
-Average tigers are approximately seventy-seven inches long, with tails reaching nearly thirty-six inches in length.
-Of all tiger species, the Siberian Tiger appears to be the largest.
-A wild Siberian tiger killed in Manchuria during the 1940s was reportedly 140 inches in length, and weighed approximately 660 pounds.
-Other reports (unconfirmed, and possibly dubious) have alleged that some Siberian Tigers have been spotted that were nearly a thousand pounds, with lengths of nearly eleven feet.
+On average, these animals are approximately seventy-seven inches long, with tails reaching nearly thirty-six inches in length.
+Of all tiger species, the Siberian Tiger appears to be the largest; a cat killed in Manchuria during the 1940s was reportedly 140 inches in length and weighed approximately 660 pounds.
+While unconfirmed, other reports have alleged that some have been spotted that were nearly a thousand pounds, with lengths of nearly eleven feet.
 However, such claims have never been proven conclusively.

-Skulls of the Siberian Tiger are also quite large, and possess many similarities to lions.
+The skulls of the Siberian Tiger are also quite large and possess many similarities to lions.
 Average skull sizes range from thirteen to fifteen inches.
 In addition, their bodies are covered with a moderately thick coat of fur that is relatively coarse and pale, compared to other tigers in the world.
-Due to the cold winter conditions of their natural habitats, the coats of Siberian Tigers are among the thickest of all tiger species.
+Due to the cold winter conditions of their natural habitats, their coats are among the thickest of all their species.

 Habitat and Distribution of the Siberian Tiger

-Scientists believe that the Siberian Tiger once inhabited a large portion of the Korean Peninsula, North Eastern China, as well as Siberia, the Russian Far East, and Manchuria.
-Unconfirmed sources have also reported Siberian Tigers as far away as Mongolia and the area surrounding Lake Baikal.
-Due to shrinking populations, poaching, and expanding contact with humans, however, the natural habitat of the Siberian Tiger has shrunk dramatically in recent decades.
-In more recent years, the tigers are found predominantly in Northern China, as well as the large birch forests of Siberia.
-Although listed as endangered, attempts by the scientific community have resulted in the Siberian Tiger being listed as endangered, but stable, as numerous programs have been instituted to protect this species from illegal poaching.
+Scientists believe that the Siberian Tiger once inhabited a large portion of the Korean Peninsula and North Eastern China, as well as Siberia, the Russian Far East, and Manchuria.
+Unconfirmed sources have also reported sightings as far away as Mongolia and the area surrounding Lake Baikal.
+Due to shrinking populations, poaching, and expanding contact with humans, the tiger's natural habitat has shrunk dramatically in recent decades; in more recent years, this population has been found predominantly in Northern China, as well as the large birch forests of Siberia.
+Although listed as endangered, attempts by the scientific community have resulted in the Siberian Tiger being listed as endangered but stable, as numerous programs have been instituted to protect this species from illegal poaching.

-"The most magnificent creature in the entire world, the tiger is."— Jack Hanna
+"The most magnificent creature in the entire world, the tiger is."

 Siberian Tigers are well-known for their preference to live alone, as they aggressively scent-mark their territory in order to keep rival tigers away from their hunting grounds.
-Siberian Tigers are extremely powerful, and capable of hunting nearly any animal; sometimes stalking their prey for several miles before taking them down.
+They are extremely powerful and capable of hunting nearly any animal; sometimes stalking their prey for several miles before taking them down.
 Observations of the tiger have indicated that their primary food source includes elk and wild boar, due to their larger size and need for large quantities of meat to survive.
 Other forms of prey include the Manchurian Wapiti, the Siberian Musk Deer, Moose, and occasionally bears.
-Current research indicates that Siberian Tigers can consume as much as sixty pounds of meat in one sitting.
+Current research indicates that this species can consume as much as sixty pounds of meat in one sitting.

 Siberian Tigers in Popular Culture